 Because the T37 Racing Sloop is a one-design class, sailors do not have to buy expensive boats or fancy sails to ‘get an edge’; instead, T37 racing is about strategy and model boat racing skills.
 Many of the sailors have never sailed sailboats or model sailboats before racing the T37.
 Many other T37 sailors have sailed and raced ‘big boats’ for many years; Carl Buchan and Jonathan McKee, who have won Olympic gold racing the Flying Dutchman sailboat, are both active T37 racers (Carl Buchan finished 3rd at the 2012 T37 US National Championships).

-For sailors in the Pacific Northwest, the Pacific Northwest Model Yacht Club (pnmyc.org), under the direction of Commodore Allan VanNess, organizes many sailing events for sailors across the region from Portland, Oregon to Vancouver, British Columbia.
+For sailors in the Pacific Northwest, the Pacific Northwest Model Yacht Club (pnmyc.org), for many years under the direction of Commodore Allan VanNess, and now under the able leadership of Commodore Ron Knight, organizes many sailing events for sailors across the region from Portland, Oregon to Vancouver, British Columbia.
 While activities are centered in and around Seattle, PNMYC regattas are also held in the San Juan Islands, Bellingham, and other areas around the Northwest.

 PNMYC also hosts the T37 US National Championships (held every October), as well as providing resources for T37 sailors across the country.
 If you are interested in starting your own T37 fleet in your area, or would like to learn more about racing, PNMYC has many resources!